SCANA shareholders approve sale to Dominion Energy after airing problems with management

-COLUMBIA — The result was settled by the time they arrived: Millions of votes had been cast.
-The deal would be done.
+COLUMBIA — The result was settled by the time hundreds of shareholders arrived for SCANA Corp.'s meeting Tuesday: Millions of votes had been cast and the sale of South Carolina's largest publicly traded company would be done.

-But this meeting wasn’t for those millions, for the faraway shareholders who saw the sale of South Carolina’s largest company as a business decision.
-It wasn’t for the bankers and Wall Street fund managers, who saw a tidy solution to a costly and contentious problem a power company was wrestling with hundreds of miles away.
+But the shareholders' meeting wasn’t for those millions of votes cast by bankers and Wall Street fund managers, who saw a tidy solution to a costly and contentious problem.

-They surely cast the decisive votes.
-When 72 percent of SCANA Corp.’s shares voted to sell their company to an energy giant in Virginia, the big funds led the way.
+The big institutional investors surely cast the decisive votes when 72 percent of SCANA’s shares backed the sale of the Cayce company to Virginia power giant Dominion Energy.

 And in a way, it was for catharsis: It had been exactly one year since SCE&G’s fortunes turned with the demise of its nuclear ambitions, and for the first time — maybe the last time — shareholders had an open microphone in front of the company’s leaders.

-Their complaints were as specific as the size of their payouts, and as broad as what’s right and what’s wrong.
+Their complaints were as specific as the size of executive payouts and as broad as what’s right and what’s wrong.

 “Justice has to prevail,” one woman said.